This post may contain affiliate links. Please read my disclosure policy.

 This is the recipe to try if you’ve always wanted to make strawberry jam but didn’t think you could.

 The recipe makes 2-full cups of jam that will stay fresh in the refrigerator for 2-3 weeks.
 I can’t say our lasted that long but it was enough to share with family.

-If you ever have the chance to pick your own berries, please don’t let the opportunity to pass you buy.
-The juiciness and fresh flavor in fresh picked fruits is incredible, and that makes all the difference in your recipes.
+If you have the chance to pick your own berries, please don’t let the opportunity to pass you by.

-If our kitchen wasn’t in the middle of a renovation, I’d go pick more strawberries tomorrow morning and make pies, and perhaps some jelly.
+If our kitchen wasn’t in the middle of a renovation, I’d go pick more strawberries tomorrow morning and make another strawberry pie, and perhaps some jelly.
 No sink, no cabinets and no floor.
-But we do have lots and lots of dirt!
+Baking and cooking is difficult without the basics.
+But we do have lots and lots of dirt however!